mymindwentblvnk/vgn-abfahrten-extractor/README.md

 ## Deployment

 You need a GCP project with billing enabled.
 Also create a Service Account with the role _Owner_.
+Export a Key as JSON file and refer it in the following environment variables.

 ```bash
 $ export TF_VAR_credentials_file=path/to/service/account.json